FOSS-Supremacy/OpenLiberty/README.md

 # re3-gd - GTA 3 in Godot

-This project aims to reimplement the Grand Theft Auto 3 on the Godot Engine.
+This project aims to reimplement the GTA 3 on the Godot Engine.

 Currently, this project is able to load the game's map, collision data, etc. at runtime and stream in models and textures as needed.